budavariam/budavariam.github.io/_posts/2020-06-08-first-makeovermonday.md

 The organizers summarized it perfectly on [data.world](https://data.world/makeovermonday).

 >Each week we post a link to a chart, and its data, and then you rework the chart.
 Maybe you retell the story more effectively, or find a new story in the data.
-We’re curious to see the different approaches you all take.
+We're curious to see the different approaches you all take.
 Whether it’s a simple bar chart or an elaborate infographic, we encourage everyone of all skills to partake.
 Together we can have broader conversations about and with data.

 ## Before / After